Khloe Kardashian Shuts Down Instagram With Black Bikini Throwback Photos That Flaunt Her Rock-Hard Abs

 As previously reported by The Inquisitr, there have been rumors that Khloe and Tristan may be headed for a reconciliation.
 As many fans know, Kardashian called it quits with the NBA player earlier this year after he was busted cheating on her twice in the span of one year.

-However, recently rumors have surfaced that Thompson’s been trying to win his baby mama back, and that he even gifted her a $400,000 car as a way to apologize for his past behavior on the advice of his friend, rapper Drake.
+However, recently rumors have surfaced that Thompson’s been trying to win his baby mama back.
+He reportedly even gifted her a $400,000 car as a way to apologize for his past behavior on the advice of his friend, rapper Drake.

 “Tristan is good pals with Drake and has been using him as a sounding board as he plots his return to the Kardashian fold.
 Drake told him to pull out all the stops if he wanted to win Khloe back,” a source told The Sun.

-The insider then went on to reveal that Khloe Kardashian invited Tristan Thompson over to her home for dinner, and fans will likely be watching closely for any signs that the pair are back together.
+The insider then went on to reveal that Khloe Kardashian invited Tristan Thompson over for dinner, and fans will likely be watching closely for any signs that the pair are back together.